|Hitler - Alive or Dead?|

 SS Officer Rochus Misch, a Hitler aide, claims the Führer had already made it clear he would end his life, apparently terrified that his body may be paraded by the approaching Russian army.

 According to Misch, Hitler ordered them to destroy his body after his suicide.
-On April the 30th, the deed was done.
+On 30 April , the deed was done.
 Misch and other staff in the Führerbunker entered Hitler’s private room and discovered his and Braun’s bodies.

 Finally, Günsche and the other remaining Nazis set fire to the bodies and, before giving one last salute, retreated back into the Bunker.